Variable degeneracy on toroidal graphs: Results on toroidal graphs

-Each $4$-vertex is not involved in the discharging procedure, so its final charge is zero.
-Since there are no three consecutive $3$-faces, every $\kappa$-vertex is incident to at most $\frac{2\kappa}{3}$ triangular faces.
-By \ref{Rule2}, each $5^{+}$-vertex $v$ sends at most $2\times \frac{1}{3} = \frac{2}{3}$ to two adjacent $3$-faces but sends nothing to singular $3$-face, thus
+Since each $4$-vertex does not participate in the discharging procedure, its final charge remains zero.
+Since there are no three consecutive $3$-faces, every $k$-vertex is incident with at most $\lfloor\frac{2k}{3}\rfloor$ triangular faces.
+By \ref{Rule2}, each $5^{+}$-vertex $v$ sends at most $2\times \frac{1}{3} = \frac{2}{3}$ in total to two adjacent $3$-faces, but does not send anything to a singular $3$-face.
+Therefore,